Cleveland Sex Crimes Lawyer

 Many individuals believe that if they speak to the police and explain their side of the story, they can avoid being charged with a sex crime.
 This is typically not the case.
 In our experience defending people accused of sex crimes, we have found that most people convict themselves before they are even charged.
 At times, it may be in your best interest to speak to the police; however, consult with a Cleveland sex crime attorney before making a formal statement.
 Remember, anything you say can and will be used against you.

 Speaking with an attorney will help you understand what you are facing as far as criminal or civil sanctions.
-At Patituce & Associates, our Cleveland sex crimes lawyers ensure that our clients understand their charges, potential penalties, and possible defenses.
+At Patituce & Associates, LLC, our Cleveland sex crimes lawyers ensure that our clients understand their charges, potential penalties, and possible defenses.

 Criminal Defense for Sex Crimes in the Cleveland Area